bpn21/bpn21/README.md

 ## Hi there 👋

-- I am Full Stack Enginner form Nepal
+- I am Full Stack Engineer form Nepal

 <!--
 **bpn21/bpn21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.